magicbell/magicbell-js/packages/react-headless/README.md

 Hook to get a store of notifications for the current authenticated user.
 Returns a [`notification store`](#the-notification-store).

+Use this hook in the component that will render a list of notifications.

 ```javascript
 import { useNotifications } from '@magicbell/react-headless';